feltcute/ModdingDocsMGD/Doc/Adventures/Additions.rst

 Required, ``"Deck":`` **cannot** be excluded, nor left empty, even if your goal isn't to modify the deck.

-It is advised to copy and paste the array from the Adventure's original ``"Deck":`` key as the basis of your addition, and go from there.
+It's advised to copy and paste the array from the Adventure's original ``"Deck":`` key as the basis of your addition, and go from there.

 **RandomEvents**
 -----------------